-5. As a condition of the second Bathroom protocol, applicants are required to sign two deed restrictions for recordation on the property title.
-One deed restriction will detail allowable water fixtures and limit use to two bathrooms on the site; the second deed restriction grants MPWMD access to water consumption records.
-The board will review water consumption,
+5. As a condition of the second bathroom protocol, applicants are required to sign two deed restrictions for recordation on the property title: One deed restriction details allowable water fixtures and limits use to two bathrooms in the dwelling unit; the second deed restriction grants MPWMD access to water consumption records.

 6. When plans and the Residential Water Release Form are submitted to MPWMD, an inspection may be scheduled to verify the water fixtures on the property.

-8. The water permit process by MPWMD takes up to four weeks.
-If an inspection needs to be performed, the process may take longer depending on inspection scheduling.
-Capacity fees, for the addition of the bathroom, are currently $305.02 per fixture unit (as of July 1, 2019), plus $225 processing fee, and include deed restriction processing fees of up to $157.00.
-(Capacity fees are annually adjusted July 1.)
-Applicants will pay all fees before the permit is released.
-The District accepts cash, check or credit cards.
+8. The Water Permit process by MPWMD may take up to four weeks.
+If an inspection needs to be performed, the process may take longer depending on inspection scheduling and the ability to safely access the site.
+Capacity fees for the addition of the bathroom are currently $308.37 per fixture unit (as of July 1, 2020), plus $225 processing fee, plus deed restriction processing fees of up to $157.00.
+Capacity fees are annually adjusted July 1.
+Applicants must pay all fees before the permit is released.
+The District accepts credit cards (preferred) or a check.

 What are the retrofit requirements?

-As a condition of any water permit to add a bathroom, additional toilets must be 1.28 gallon per flush high efficiency models, all shower heads must flow at 2.0 gpm, and all faucets must have aerators that restrict the flow to 1.2 gpm.
+As a condition of any Water Permit to add a bathroom, additional toilets must be a maximum of 1.28 gallon per flush high efficiency toilet, all shower heads must flow at 2.0 gpm, and all faucets must have aerators that restrict the flow to 1.2 gpm.
 No credit is given for required retrofits.

-Can the second Bathroom protocol be used to add a bath if the one bath single family dwelling is demolished and rebuilt (with two baths)?
+Can the second bathroom protocol be used to add a bath if the one bath dwelling unit is demolished and rebuilt with two baths?